Philibert de Gramont: Back in France

-In 1664 he was allowed to return to France.
+In 1664 Philibert was allowed to return to France.
 He revisited England in 1670 in connection with the Sale of Dunkirk, and again in 1671 and 1676.
 In 1688 he was sent by Louis XIV to congratulate James II on the birth of an heir.
 From all these small diplomatic missions he succeeded in obtaining considerable profits, being destitute, and having no scruples whenever money was in question.

+In June 1673, during the Franco-Dutch War (1672–1678), Philibert fought at the Siege of Maastricht in which Louis XIV took the town from the Dutch.

+In 1679, Philibert succeeded his elder brother Henri, count of Toulongeon, who died unmarried.
+Thereafter, he called himself "Comte de Gramont" instead of "Chevalier de Gramont".
+Henri also had bequeathed him his lands, and he inherited the château at Séméac.

+On 31 December 1688 Count Gramont was made a knight of the Order of the Holy Spirit in a ceremony performed in the Chapel of the Château de Versailles.
+This gave him the right to wear the blue sash called the cordon bleu that hangs over his right shoulder on his portrait.

-At the age of 75 he fell dangerously ill, which caused him to become reconciled to the church.
+At the age of 75, he fell dangerously ill, which caused him to become reconciled to the church.
 His penitence does not seem to have survived his recovery.

-In June 1673, he fought at the Siege of Maastricht during which Louis XIV took the town from the Dutch.

-In 1679, his elder brother Henri died unmarried and Philibert therefore became comte de Toulongeon.
-He did not want to change his name to Toulongeon, but changed it from chevalier de Gramont to comte de Gramont, and his wife became comtesse.
-Henri had appointed him his heir and he inherited his brother's château at Séméac.

-On 31 December 1688 he was made a knight of the Order of the Holy Spirit in a ceremony performed in the Chapel of the Château de Versailles.
-This gave him the right to wear the blue sash called the cordon bleu that hangs over his right shoulder on his portrait.